kysely-org/kysely-sequelize/README.md

 ### Kysely Database Interface

-Use `kyselifyCreationAttributes` to transform your Sequelize models into Kysely-compatible types.
+Use `KyselifyCreationAttributes` to transform your Sequelize models into Kysely-compatible types.

 `src/types/database.ts`: